 ‘At nine?’ she asked.

 ‘At nine you lost your balance on a ski boat when friends of ours took you out on the dam.
 You knocked Jimmy Johnson over the side and he got entangled in the ski rope.
-He died before they got him to shore,’ said her mother.
-She took a puff from her cigarette, blowing blue smoke through the kitchen.
-‘At ten you and Pansy were supposed to sweep up the glass from a window your cousin Frank had broken with a ball.
+He died before they got him to shore,’ said her mother, taking a puff from her cigarette and blowing blue smoke through the kitchen.
+‘At ten you and Pansy were supposed to sweep up the glass from a window your cousin Frank had broken.
 You tried to be helpful by taking the rest of the glass out of the window pane.
-A piece fell out and cut most of Pansy’s arm off.
+A piece fell out and cut almost right through Pansy’s arm.
 She bled to death in three minutes.
 I’ve never seen so much blood in my life.
 That was when…’ her mother started, but stopped.

 ‘When what?’ asked Lizelle.